pankleks/pm2-health/README.md

 ### Filtering custom messages
 You can exclude some of the messages based on their `data` content:

-1. Set config property `messageExcludeExp` to regular expression
+1. Add regular expression to list in `messageExcludeExp` config property
-1. `data` (converted to JSON string) will be tested with this expression
+1. `data` (converted to JSON string) will be tested with this all expressions in the list
-1. If test is positive, message will be excluded
+1. If any test is positive, message will be excluded

 Example: